saidsay-so/fancy/README.md

 sudo systemctl enable --now fancy fancy-sleep
 ```

-The service should be running.
+The service should now be running.
 However, it's not active since there isn't any config loaded.
 You can see the recommended configurations for your computer:

 ```sh